CSharplie/PS-IICS-API/doc/IICS-API.md

 # API Core functions
 ## Connect to API
 ### Description
-Use IICS-Connect to connect to the IICS API
+Use Connect-IICS-API to connect to the IICS API

 ### Parameters
 |Name|Mandatory|Description|